 The case involved legal arguments in very novel areas of law, such as entrapment, the admissibility of PGP evidence [a telephone that is designed to protect those who wish to remain anonymous to the police] as well as lengthy submissions of no case to answer.

-The judge, and on appeal the Court of Appeal, acceded to a submission of no case to answer on the count alleging burglary.
-The crown offered no evidence on the handling stolen goods count.
+The Judge acceded to a submission of no case to answer on the count alleging burglary and in November 2019 the Crown offered no evidence in relation to the handling stolen goods and Not Guilty verdicts were officially entered.
 Reported in the news.

 R v SB [Operation Mohawk] (February 2018) – Worcester Crown Court – drugs conspiracy